atlas-runtime/atlas-guides/atlas-pi.md

 math.div = div;
 export {math};
 ```
-And we want to perform some basic computation using this library such as:
+We want to perform some basic computations using this library, so we do the following:
 ```js
 import {math} from 'benchmarks/math/math.js';
 math.add(12,34).then(console.log);  // should print 12 + 34 = 46